 BioVITA: Biological Dataset, Model, and Benchmark for Visual-Textual-Acoustic Alignment¶

-Conference: CVPR 2026 arXiv: 2603.23883 Code: Project Page Area: Image Generation Keywords: Visual-textual-acoustic alignment, cross-modal retrieval, bioacoustics, species recognition, multimodal representation learning
+Keywords: visual-textual-acoustic alignment, cross-modal retrieval, bioacoustics, species identification, multimodal representation learning

 TL;DR¶

-This paper proposes the BioVITA framework, comprising a million-scale tri-modal (image–text–audio) biological dataset, a two-stage alignment model, and a six-direction cross-modal species-level retrieval benchmark, achieving for the first time unified visual-textual-acoustic representation learning in the biological domain.
+The BioVITA framework is proposed, comprising a million-scale tri-modal (image-text-audio) biological dataset, a two-stage alignment model, and a six-direction cross-modal species-level retrieval benchmark, achieving the first unified visual-textual-acoustic representation learning in the biological domain.

 Background & Motivation¶

-Background: Biodiversity research relies on multiple sensory modalities (images for appearance, audio for vocalizations, text for taxonomic descriptions).
-Models such as BioCLIP have achieved success in image–text alignment, and CLAP has made progress on audio–text alignment.
+Background: Biodiversity research relies on multiple sensory modalities (images for appearance, audio for vocalizations, and text for descriptive classification).
+Models like BioCLIP have succeeded in image-text alignment, while CLAP has progressed in audio-text alignment.

-Limitations of Prior Work: Existing multimodal datasets focus only on paired modalities (image–text or audio–text), lacking a unified tri-modal training and evaluation framework.
-Pioneer efforts such as SSW60 cover only 60 species, making them severely insufficient in scale.
+Limitations of Prior Work: Current multimodal datasets focus only on pair-wise modalities (image-text or audio-text), lacking a unified training and evaluation framework for tri-modal data.
+Pioneer works like SSW60 only cover 60 species, which is insufficient in scale.

-Goal: To construct a complete VITA alignment framework enabling free species-level cross-modal retrieval among images, audio, and text.
+Goal: To build a complete VITA alignment framework that enables models to perform species-level cross-modal retrieval freely among images, audio, and text.

 Method¶